ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 source <directory_to_ws>/<catkin_ws_name>/devel/setup.bash
 ```

-You should see that every package is built.
+You should see that every package is succesfully built.
-After you built the packages, you can add the source file into .bashrc so that you do not have to source it everytime you log in a new terminal.
+After you built the packages, you can add the source file into **~/.bashrc** so that you do not have to source it everytime you log in a new terminal.

 ```bash
 # Do not forget to change <...> parts